oicr-gsi/shesmu/language.md

         input = path
       }

+It is also possible to bring in data from another format (or even the same format) using a `Join` clause:

+    Run fastqc
+      Where workflow == "BamQC 2.7+"
+      Join qc_data
+      Where path == qc_file && passed
+      With {
+        memory = 4Gi,
+        input = path
+      }

+Unlike SQL, Shesmu only knows how to do one join: a cross or Cartesian join.
+This creates a new output for every possible pair of inputs.
+There must be no names in common between the data going into the join and the input format being joined against.
+If there are, they must be eliminated or renamed using a `Let` clause.

 ## Types
 There are a small number of types in the language, listed below.
 Each has syntax as it appears in the language and a signature that is used for